Join us for the 4th annual

 Thanks to PA Act 166 of 2016, breweries are now able to sell their products!
 So bring some extra cash and take home a few of your favorite brews!

-CROC out on Komodo Plaza with live music!
-Enjoy popular tunes performed by the dynamic duo Runaway Stroller!
+CROC out on Komodo Plaza with live music by the The Family Ties!

 This is an obvious one, but the zoo will be open all night for perusing!
 Unfortunately this does not include Parakeet Landing as the birds need their beauty sleep…and their enclosure isn’t wired for lighting.